Experienced Orange, Texas Divorce Attorney

 Divorces and child custody disputes can be one of the most grueling experiences in someone’s life.
 Divorce is often complicated; particularly if the parties have been married for a long time, have accumulated a substantial amount of property, or have children.
 One step you can take to make the process less stressful is to hire an experienced divorce lawyer to represent you.

-When you discuss your concerns with Orange County attorney Jim Sharon Bearden Jr., he will answer your questions in a friendly and supportive, but candid manner.
+When you discuss your concerns with Orange County, Texas attorney Jim Sharon Bearden Jr., he will answer your questions in a friendly and supportive, but candid manner.
 He will give his honest assessment of your situation and explain what you can expect in your case and why.
 He will provide you with options about custody arrangements based on both his experience as a father of five and as a seasoned family law attorney.
 You can be assured he will fight for arrangements that will best preserve your future and your relationship with your children.
 Attorney Bearden is focused on resolving your case efficiently and favorably so you can move on with your life.

 Jim Sharon assists clients with the following legal needs: